Doctors for Global Health: Chiapas, Mexico

 DGH has been present in Chiapas since receiving an invitation by the local community in 1996.
 Here, DGH works with 6 of the Zapatista autonomous municipalities.
 The work consists of teaching health promoters and conducting public health work, together with an in-country coordinator: Dr. Juan Manuel Canales.
 The 2006 Jonathan Mann Award for Health and Human Rights was recently awarded to Dr Canales for his lifelong dedication to building community health services and speaking out against the violations of human rights among marginalized and excluded communities.

 Uganda

 DGH has been involved in Southwest Uganda since 1999, when it partnered with the Mbarara University of Science and Technology (MUST), one of only 2 Ugandan medical schools at that time.
 Today, the DGH collaboration currently sponsors a range of initiatives, including nursing and village health worker programs as well as cervical cancer screening, psychiatry and disability initiatives.

-Guatemala

-In the fall of 2007, DGH was approached by a Guatemalan NGO, Primeros Pasos.
-Working in Quetzaltenango, Primeros Pasos provides comprehensive health care services to the poor indigenous community in the Palajunoj valley nearby.
-DGH directs qualified interested volunteers to this site to support the day-to-day functioning of the Primeros Pasos clinic.

-Burundi

-In 2008, DGH was invited to join a community project called Village Health Works in the town of Kigutu (Burundi) to provide community service experience, introduce the liberation medicine approach, and to help recruit humble expert volunteers to assist.
-DGH has since then been promoting health and social justice in Kigutu.